Will-l3x/Will-l3x/README.md

 -
 - 🤔 I’m looking for help with Becoming a master in cyber security
 - 💬 Ask me about anything that you might need always happy to land a hand and an ear
-- 📫 How to reach me: Phone 0782154206, wilvanoszhira@gmail.com
+- 📫 How to reach me: Phone 0782154206, wilvanoszhira@gmail.com you can check some of my repos on the pinned boards below.